bendechrai/write-your-own-web-store-in-hours/STEP-7-CONNECTING-AUTH0-TO-STRIPE.md

 However, for two main reasons, we're going to use the "Post Login" trigger.
 Firstly, we have a user already that hasn't had this action run against them.
 We want to make sure their user profile is still augmented.

 Secondly, and similarly, if something goes wrong and we can't connect to Stripe, the process could fail.
-Using th ePost Login trigger means a user can log out and back in to try again.
+Using the Post Login trigger means a user can log out and back in to try again.

 ![spacer](workshop-assets/readme-images/spacer.png)